 DO: Find out what insurance coverage they have now and if anything else should be added on.

-With government schemes like MediShield Life and ElderShield, most illnesses are covered, though you can purchase additional plans for more comprehensive coverage, such as Singlife's MyCare and MyCare Plus.
+With government schemes like MediShield Life and ElderShield, most illnesses are covered.
+You can also get more comprehensive coverage by purchasing additional plans, such as Singlife ElderShield Standard/Plus.

 DON'T: Avoid buying insurance for the sake of it.